 Corporate culture and guiding values define how people collaborate.
 Agile value stands on principles over form.
+Culture is not a method or a template, culture is the values and principles in action, observable, and committed.

 Values do not build software or deliver technology platforms.
 People build software from a team of unique and different behavior.
 Company values offer no single process that all people follow.
 Values are aspirations, not directives, such as Google’s values: